jellyterra/jellyterra/README.md

 ### Bookshelf

 These are the paper books I own below.
-My reading has switched to e-books to save costs since 2023.
+My reading has switched to e-books from **shadow libraries** to save costs since 2023.

 Due to an HTML book, my 1st GitHub account is registered (2017) for Pages.